 Ipswich Borough Assets Developments Limited was incorporated on 21 January 2020.
-The following Directors of Ipswich Borough Assets Developments Limited are; Councillors of Ipswich Borough Council: Jane Riley (ceased 15 May 2024) and Colin Kreidewolf.
+The following Directors of Ipswich Borough Assets Developments Limited are; Councillors of Ipswich Borough Council: Jane Riley (resigned 15/5/24), Colin Kreidewolf and David Ellesmere (from 29/8/24).
 The Chief Executive, and the Director (Operations & Place) are also company Directors.

-As at 31 March 2024, all the allotted called up ordinary share capital of the Company was owned by Ipswich Borough Assets which is a wholly owned subsidiary of the Council.
+As at 31 March 2025, all the allotted called up ordinary share capital of the Company was owned by the Council.
 The Council therefore has a controlling influence.